The application for the 2023 initial certification exam is now open. To begin an application start here.

-The American Board of Preventive Medicine (ABPM) recognizes that Candidates who are eligible to take the Initial Certification examination or the MOC Examinations may need reasonable accommodations pursuant to the Americans with Disabilities Act (ADA).
-The ABPM supports the intent of the ADA and will attempt to make reasonable accommodations for Candidates with verified physical or mental impairments that substantially limit one or more major life activities.
-Candidates for examination will be reminded by the ABPM, however, that, pursuant to the terms and conditions of the ADA, “auxiliary aids (and services) can only be offered if they do not fundamentally alter the measurement of skills or knowledge the examination is intended to test.”
+ABPM recognizes that Candidates and Diplomates who are eligible to take the initial Certification examination or LAP may need reasonable accommodations pursuant to the Americans with Disabilities Act (ADA).
+The Board supports the intent of the ADA and will attempt to make reasonable accommodations for Candidates/Diplomates with verified physical or mental impairments that substantially limit one or more major life activities.
+Candidates/Diplomates will be reminded by the Board, however, that, pursuant to the terms and conditions of the ADA, “auxiliary aids (and services) can only be offered if they do not fundamentally alter the measurement of skills or knowledge the examination is intended to test.”
 (Americans with Disabilities Act, Public Law 101-336 §309 [b][3]).
-To this extent, the ABPM will provide reasonable accommodations during testing to provide equal opportunity for Candidate’s with such verified impairments.
-Initial Certification Applicants/Candidates who request accommodations because of a physical or mental impairment that substantially limits one or more major life activities must advise the Board in writing no later than ten (10) days after the deadline for submitting applications for the Initial Certification examination which the Applicant/Candidate wishes to take.
-All documentation and other evidence substantiating the impairment must be submitted by the Applicant/Candidate to the Board no later than ten (10) days after the deadline for filing an application for the Initial Certification Examination which the Applicant/Candidate wishes to take.
-Please contact ABPM@theabpm.org for additional information.
+To this extent, the Board will provide reasonable accommodations during testing to provide equal opportunity for Candidates/Diplomates with such verified impairments.

-Candidates who receive a failing grade on an Initial Certification examination have the right to request to have their Initial Certification examination responses rechecked.
+A Candidate who receives a failing grade on an Initial Certification examination has the right to request to have their initial Certification examination responses rechecked.
 A score recheck is limited to verifying that responses were correctly recorded and that the scoring process accurately transformed the Candidate’s responses into a score.
-A review is not an evaluation of the content of the Initial Certification examination items or the corresponding answers.
-A review does not involve a re-evaluation of the passing standard of the Initial Certification examination.
+A review is not an evaluation of the content of the initial Certification examination items or the corresponding answers.
+A review does not involve a re-evaluation of the passing standard of the initial Certification examination.
 The request for a rescore must be made by the Candidate within ten (10) days of receipt of notification of a failing score and accompanied by a nonrefundable rescore fee in an amount as determined from time to time by the Board.
 In order to initiate the rescore, the Candidate must contact the Board and use a unique link provided by the Board to pay the required fee and initiate the rescore.
 Rescore results will be released to the Candidate via the ABPM’s physician portal or such other methodology as may be determined by the Board from time to time.

 A Candidate who voluntarily terminates an examination due to illness must be excused by the designated proctor before leaving the examination.
 The proctor shall also have the right to remove a Candidate from an examination because of illness that renders the Candidate physically incapable of completing the examination or such illness is, in the opinion of the proctor, is dangerous to others taking the examination or otherwise impairs the ability of the ABPM to administer a full and fair examination.

 The following describes ABPM policies and procedures related to cheating in computer-based and non-computer-based examination settings.
-As part of the application process, Applicants or, in the case of MOC examinations, Diplomates, shall attest that they have reviewed and will comply with these policies and procedures.
+As part of the application process, Applicants, Diplomates, and others who are eligible to take the ABPM’s initial Certification examination shall attest that they have reviewed and will comply with these policies and procedures.

-The American Board of Preventive Medicine (ABPM) expects that all candidates will refrain from cheating, the appearance of cheating, or enabling another candidate to cheat.
-All Examinations will be openly and visibly proctored.
-The testing center facilities will be arranged in a manner that minimizes the opportunity to cheat.
+The ABPM expects that all Candidates/Diplomates will refrain from cheating, the appearance of cheating, or enabling another examinee to cheat.
+All initial Certification examinations will be openly and visibly proctored.
+The testing center facilities will be arranged in a manner that minimizes the opportunity for examinees to cheat.

-The testing centers will proctor the examinations through video and direct surveillance and will capture testing events via audio and video recording.
-Video and audio tapes of testing sessions will be retained at the testing centers for thirty (30) days.
-At least one certified proctor shall maintain direct line-of-sight monitoring at all times during the Examination administration.
+The testing centers will proctor the examinations through video and/or direct surveillance and may capture testing events via audio and video recording.
+Video and audio tapes of examination sessions will be retained at the testing centers for at least thirty (30) days.
+At least one proctor shall maintain direct line-of-sight monitoring at all times during the administration of the initial Certification examinations.

-If the testing center proctor observes or becomes aware of candidate behavior that in any way suggests inappropriate activity or cheating, the proctor shall counsel the candidate and may separate the candidate into a separate testing area.
-The proctor may allow the candidate to complete the test but will generate a detailed irregularity report immediately upon awareness of the irregularity.
-The testing center will make available to the Board this report as well as video and/or audio tapes of the activity in question.
+If the testing center proctor observes or becomes aware of Candidate/Diplomate behavior that in any way suggests inappropriate activity or cheating, the proctor shall counsel the Candidate/Diplomate and may separate the Candidate/Diplomate into a separate testing area.
+The proctor may allow the Candidate/Diplomate to complete the examination but will generate a detailed irregularity report immediately upon awareness of the irregularity.
+As soon as practicable after the conclusion of the examination administration, the testing center will make available to the Board the irregularity report as well as any video and/or audio tapes of the activity in question for the Board’s review and possible disciplinary action against one or more Candidates/Diplomates.

-If, during the course of sitting for any examination, a Candidate/Diplomate experiences disruptions or other issues that interfered with the Candidate/Diplomate’s taking the examination such concerns must be reported in writing by the Candidate/Diplomate to the Executive Director no later than fourteen (14) calendar days after sitting for the examination.
-Examination disruptions or other issues interfering with a Candidate/Diplomate taking the examination at computer testing sites require the Candidate/Diplomate to request an incident report be filed at the site and to submit in writing to the Executive Director the details of the incident.
+If, during the course of sitting for any examination, a Candidate/Diplomate experiences disruptions or other issues that interfered with the Candidate/Diplomate’s taking the examination, such concerns must be reported in writing by the Candidate/Diplomate to the Chief Executive Officer no later than fourteen (14) calendar days after sitting for the examination.
+Examination disruptions or other issues interfering with a Candidate/Diplomate taking the examination at computer testing sites require the Candidate/Diplomate to request an incident report be filed at the site and to submit in writing to the Chief Executive Officer the details of the incident.
 Reporting requirements for computer testing sites may be different than non-computer-based testing facilities and it is the Candidate/Diplomate’s responsibility to file a report in a timely manner.

 Thank you for contacting ABPM support.